HamGuy/AwesomeMenuForWindowsPhone/README.md

 Update at 2013-04-04

-fix the the metioned bugs yesterday by Mr_more (matong38@gmail.com).
+fix the the mentioned bugs yesterday by Mr_more (matong38@gmail.com).

 Thanks for the hekp of Mr_more!

+The MainPage.xaml.cs showed how to use it.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 2013-04-03